Skip to Main Content

 Planning a Visit

 Aozora sits at 820 Sycamore Valley Rd in Danville, CA 94526, accessible from the I-680 corridor that connects the East Bay suburbs.
 Danville is approximately 30 miles east of San Francisco, making it a practical option for East Bay residents and a genuine detour for city-based diners with a reason to go.
-Given the venue database does not currently carry hours, booking method, or pricing details for Aozora, confirming current service times and reservation availability directly before visiting is the practical approach.
-The restaurant's position in a suburban corridor means parking is generally more accessible than at city-center Japanese restaurants, which lowers the logistical threshold for the kind of leisurely meal that Japanese cooking rewards.
+Aozora is recommended for reservations and the current price point is about $30 per person.
+The restaurant's position in a suburban corridor means parking is generally more accessible than at city-center Japanese restaurants.

 Quick Comparison